SidRichardsQuantum/Quantum_Error_Correction/docs/README.md

 # Quantum_Error_Correction

-MATLAB/Octave implementation of simple quantum error correction codes, starting from the 3-qubit repetition (bit-flip) code.
+MATLAB/Octave implementations of simple quantum error‑correction (QEC) codes and visualization scripts.
-This repo is intended as a learning project: build the codebase step by step, simulate noise and correction, and visualize results.
+This repo is a learning / demo project: encode, simulate noise, decode, and visualize.

 ## Structure